Dr. Gabriella Krivek

 Research Interests

-During my PhD, I developed analysis tools to process light barrier and camera trap data of bats, including standardized analysis pipelines and a deep-learning solution for automated bat species identification from camera trap images (BatNet).
-With these we can monitor population dynamics of bats at underground sites, and characterize the environmental drivers of hibernation phenology in different bat species.
+During my PhD, I developed standardized analysis pipelines for light-barrier and camera trap data, and created a deep-learning solution (BatNet) for automated bat species identification from images.
+These tools enable fine-scale monitoring of bat population dynamics and can help uncover the environmental drivers of hibernation phenology in different bat species.

 Publications